mickfuzz/phd4/_posts/2022-2-21-project-and-design-approaches.md

 **Encouraging project iteration:** Scratch encourages remixing of others projects and makes it easy to create different versions of your own projects.
 This encourages sharing drafts for feedback via peer comments.
 This public sharing and feedback has been shown to encourage the development of new features in users' creations.
 Teachers may need to balance the more disruptive possibilities in the classroom that the ability to publish inappropriate material online with the clear benefits to build student autonomy and reflection.

 **Supportive and authentic audience of fellow creators:** Due to the high numbers involved in this community there is a good chance of finding peers who are also interested in specific subject matter and proficient in coding techniques.
 Collaboration between community users as peers is motivated by these shared interests.
 The potential and depth of collaboration of this community can be impressive.
-Roque and colleagues [-@cress_supporting_2016] have described this in detail - see http://tiny.cc/scratch-community.
-The researchers describe how individuals find each other and group together by forming  _studios_ and then recruiting other members to work on joint projects.
+Roque and colleagues [-@cress_supporting_2016] have described this in detail.[^7] The researchers describe how individuals find each other and group together by forming  _studios_ and then recruiting other members to work on joint projects.
 This is sophisticated behaviour which mimics real production processes.
 It is carried out by young people with a high degree of independence.
 Researchers also note that such collaborative production  is only carried out by a very small proportion of the online creators.

 Teachers should be aware of a key challenge identified by the researchers, namely how to replicate the benefits of collaborative community activity for young people who have less experience or confidence.
 In response Roque [-@roque_family_2016] went on to develop related programmes which including online project exhibitions, competitions and off-line family-based programmes to engage under-represented groups.
 As educators, we can take inspiration from this process of replicating the highly engaged, organic feedback and support of the chaotic online community into a more offline and structured design-based environment.
 The second half of this chapter addresses ways you may be able to rise to this challenge using project-based approaches.

 <!--
 What these projects and features have in common is that they create communities which support the different stages creative spiral.
 The importance of creating and facilitating different forms of participation in communities and for that community to function a motivating factor and reflective tool for young producers is key to the socio-cultural and constructionist schools of educational research.
 This line of thinking can be traced back to to Papert's early focus on objects to think with and creating shareable concrete artefacts. -->

-### ACTIVITY - USING DESIGN-BASED APPROACHES IN THE CLASSROOM
+### Activity - Using Design-based Approaches in the Classroom

 You can ask you self the following questions to try to help you use some of the beneficial aspects of design-based approaches in your classroom.